 The tutorials, exercises, and assignments helped me with the objectivity I was after.
 I learnt lessons I needed about word limits and tightening up my writing.
 The human interest stories I wanted to write also provide excellent practice for my book.
 But in addition I learnt so much more that I wasn’t expecting, which opened up a world of options for me.

 I had comprehensive learning with the Morris Journalism Academy in the field of freelance journalism, not just in areas of prior interest to me, but in ‘genres’ that were drawn to my attention through this journalism course.
 I have skills I didn’t have before.
 I know how to write for money now – in ways that readers want to read and editors want to pay.
 Any time I want to earn a part or full-time living freelancing, I am now standing on that springboard.
-Of particular value to me is what the diploma has done for my personal writing.
+Of particular value to me is what the course has done for my personal writing.

 I have seen that whatever your area of interest, this journalism course is a gift to yourself as a writer and to any readers in your future.
 Conveying information through freelance journalism is one of the most satisfying ways to communicate creatively with others.
 The only limit to what you can write to inform, help, entertain, instruct, or humour people through freelancing, is your imagination.